-The following is a description of the Federal Financial Aid Programs available at the school.
-Additional information regarding these programs, eligibility requirements, the financial aid process and disbursement of aid can be obtained through the school's Student Financial Planning Brochure, the school's Student Finance Office, and the U.S. Department of Education's Guide to Federal Student Aid, which provides a detailed description of these programs.
+The following is a list of the Federal Financial Aid Programs available at the school.
+Additional information regarding these programs, eligibility requirements, the financial aid process and disbursement of aid can be obtained through the Student Financial Planning Literature, the Student Finance Office, and the U.S. Department of Education's Guide to Federal Student Aid, which provides a detailed description of these programs.
 The guide is available online at:

-http://studentaid.ed.gov/students/publications/student_guide/index.html
+http://studentaid.ed.gov/students/publications/student\guide/index.html

 - Federal Pell Grant

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

 - Federal Work Study (FWS)

-- Federal Direct Stafford Loans (FDSL)
+- Federal Direct Stafford Loan (DL)

 - Federal Direct Parent Loan for Undergraduate Students (PLUS)